Vyral/base-template/_posts/2018-10-04-how-is-the-fall-real-estate-market-different-from-the-spring-market.md

 ---
 layout: post
-title: Why Homebuyers Should Keep Looking This Fall
+title: How Is the Fall Real Estate Market Different From the Spring Market?
-date: 2018-10-04 20:15:03
+date: 2018-10-04 20:15:00
 tags:
   - Home Buyer Tips
   - Market Update